 - Tap the Home button on your TV remote.

-- You'll see a prompt asking you to enter the PIN you selected for the TV.
+- When prompted, enter the PIN you selected for the TV.
 Don't remember making one?
 The default PIN is 0000.

 We hope this helped you learn how to fix Samsung TV internet or Wi-Fi connection problems so you can get back to enjoying your favorite shows and other awesome smart TV features.